Manjkumar/TinyLedger/README.md

 * **Technology:** Java, Spring Boot, Maven (for dependency management)
 * **Data Storage:** In-memory `List`
 * **Monetary Handling:** Uses `BigDecimal` for precision, accepts/returns amounts as **String**.
-* **Assumption:** The code implementation is primarily focused on the correctness with default thread safety mechanisms.
+* **Assumption:** The code implementation is primarily focused on the correctness with default thread safety mechanism.
 For better scalability/performance, Granular/external locks can be added.
+Validation checks are added using Spring validation.
 ## ▶️ How to Run Locally

 ### Prerequisites